igormenato/KyDE/README.md

 # KyDE Dotfiles 1.0.0

 KyDE is a complete Hyprland configuration focused on minimalism and a tiling window management workflow.
-It includes all necessary dotfiles and setup scripts to provide a ready-to-use Wayland desktop on supported Linux distributions.
+It includes dotfiles and setup scripts to provide a ready-to-use Wayland desktop on supported Linux distributions.

 ## Requirements